Yainer Diaz Player Props: Astros vs. Athletics

 Yainer Diaz At The Plate

-- In 20 games this year (36.4%), Diaz has picked up an RBI, including two games with multiple runs batted in.
+- Diaz has driven in a run in 20 games this year (35.7%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.